 The symptoms of pulmonic stenosis vary with the level of severity.
 Mild cases often go unnoticed, while severe forms present earlier signs.
 Watch for these indications:

 If a veterinarian suspects heart issues or detects a murmur, referral to a board-certified veterinary cardiologist often follows.
-Diagnostic steps include:
+Diagnostic steps include echocardiography, chest radiographs, electrocardiography, and angiocardiography with contrast dye.

 There is currently no outright cure for pulmonic stenosis, but treatment focuses on reducing valve obstruction and supporting heart function.
-Available options include:
+Available options include beta blockers such as atenolol to protect the heart, balloon valvuloplasty (a minimally invasive procedure that improves blood flow in around 80% of dogs treated), and in complex scenarios, pulmonary artery stenting or open-heart surgery.

 Ongoing veterinary monitoring is vital.
 After balloon valvuloplasty, the first recheck usually occurs about three months post-procedure, followed by annual exams if the dog remains stable.
 Owners should maintain a calm home environment, minimize excitement and strenuous exercise, and carefully observe changes in breathing patterns or behavior.